knowit/kubernetes-workshop/docs/_docs/workshop/05-pod.md

 kubectl apply -f pod.yaml
 ```

+NB: watch is not installed on macOS by default.
+Install it with homebrew: `brew install watch`

 Switch to the watch terminal, and you should see your pod running!
 It should like this:

 ```